What is Plagiarism?

 People who plagiarise are under the false impression that they stand to benefit from such a practice.
 From a short-term perspective, they do.
 They are not only able to develop “their work” quickly and conveniently but also grab credit and recognition for “their contribution”.
 The original creator of the work (the aggrieved party), thus loses the immediate benefits and credits that are rightfully theirs.
 From a long-term perspective, however, plagiarists end up as ineffective and incapable professionals.
 Their professional reputation is destroyed irreversibly to the point that their social image is severely dented as well.
 The world of academia and knowledge industry is replete with such examples.

-Additionally, academic institutions, knowledge industry and publishing (print/electronic) companies have taken cognizance of the fact that plagiarism is a malady infecting academic integrity.
+Additionally, academic institutions, knowledge industry, and publishing (print/electronic) companies have taken cognizance of the fact that plagiarism is a malady infecting academic integrity.
 Conscious efforts are hence being undertaken to avoid and curb plagiarism.
-Academic institutions and forums, for instance, now have a distinct and clear set of guidelines to penalise plagiarism.
+Academic institutions and forums, for instance, now have a distinct and clear set of guidelines to penalize plagiarism.
 The degree or percentage of plagiarism is an important metric in deciding the quantum of penalty.

 The reader is suggested to visit the link shared below to get an idea of the kind guidelines that describe the extent and appropriate applicable penalty for plagiarism found.